Skip to content

 kubectl config use-context kind-legacy-dojo

-# Verify the server version matches exactly v1.30.0
+# Verify the server version matches exactly v1.34.0

 Solution for Task 5: Topology Engineering and Declaration

-To build complex architectures, we use a configuration file instead of command line flags.
+To build complex architectures, use a configuration file instead of a long set of command-line flags.
 Create a file named ha-config.yaml:

 kind: Cluster